PCLAeroParams/TChem-atm/docs/index.md

 A list of examples can be found [here](examples.md).

 # **Acknowledgements**
-TChem has been developed using the following funding sources:
+TChem-atm has been developed using the following funding sources:

 * Sandia Laboratory Directed Research and Development (LDRD) project "Bridging aerosol representations across scales with physics-constrained statistical learning."